mattgyver83/adbee/README.md

 > Basically the same way.
 Just know its not perfect and I am not a developer.
 While I would love to bake in a lot of things and make it better that is never a long term guarantee because I get bored easily and really made this to suit my needs but I feel like it should be made available for anyone looking for good bones to start from.
 It will run on any Linux system as long as your using bash so you don't have to use a pi like me and really its just an adb script so it could be used for anything else you need to just achieve from a linux system to an android device.

 > **Can you add X Feature**
 I really can't guarantee anything but you could mark it as an issue or something here on github.
-I honestly don't like maintaining anything I make - I like many of you get things "good enough" for me and then walk away from them, seasons change.
-This is built pretty well though so I don't think you will be left high and dry and I expect this is going to become a pretty big piece of my Home Automation setup as I decide I need to do more with Android devices.

 > **So, really, your not a developer whats doesn't work** Glad you asked.
 So the debug and preserve option actually require that they are the first two arguments, specifically if you want to use them it should be 'debug, then preserve' but in a perfect world you won't need them and honestly I advise against it just because its chatty and can create its own issues if your keeping sessions connected.
 In fact right now there isn't anything in place to make sure your using the args in the right order so i'll add that in another section because thats important to know.